Showing additional layers

-As of right now, the variable is displayed on the state level.
+At this point, the variable is displayed at the state level.
 Let’s switch it up a bit without scrolling.

-Now, you probably noticed that the data is loaded for each tract, and that, as you move the cursor around, the tooltip displays the tract information.
-However, because we still haven’t zoomed in enough, the layer with census tract borders is still not displayed.
-It is only after you zoom in above the zoom level 9 that the thin white lines representing tract borders will be displayed.
+You’ve probably noticed by now that the data is loaded for each tract, and as you move around the cursor, the tooltip displays the tract information.
+However, because we still haven’t zoomed in enough, the layer with the census tract borders is yet to be displayed.
+It is only after you’ve zoomed in above zoom level 9 that the thin white lines representing tract borders will be displayed.

-Then, there are certain layers Social Explorer will never display by default, regardless of how much you zoom in.
+Furthermore, there are certain layers which Social Explorer will never display by default, regardless of how much you zoom in.
 For example, census tract names is one of those layers.
 To display census tract labels, follow these steps:

-- In the upper-right corner, click the menu button.
+- In the Change data menu, click the menu button .

-- Scroll down to Show: Census Tracts Labels and check the box next to it to enable it.
+- Scroll down to Labels: Census Tracts and check the box next to it to enable the layer.

-Census tract labels are visible only on the zoom level 10 or greater.
+Census tract labels are visible only on zoom level 10 or higher.

-Of course, there are dozens of other layers in the Map Layers settings you can show or hide, but keep in mind that certain layers, even when enabled in the Map Layers settings, will become visible only at a certain zoom level.
-Another example of such layers, besides tract labels, are ZCTA5 borders, which will appear only at the zoom level 9 and beyond.
+There are dozens of other layers in the Map layers settings which you can show or hide, but keep in mind that certain layers, even when enabled in the Map layers settings, will become visible only at a certain zoom level.
+Another example of such layers, apart from tract labels, is ZCTA5 borders, which appear only at zoom level 9 and beyond.